Rich, Poor, Tall, Short — Mental Health Challenges Don’t Care: But Warriors (and Minions) Triumph

 A Minion with a clipboard and extra-serious goggles looked up.
 “So… if the banana market crashes, we don’t have to panic.
 We could eat a nice salad… or play ping-pong to feel better?”

 I grinned.
 “Exactly!
-A single positive action — whether it’s food, movement, or just taking a breath — gives your brain a reset.
-Instead of drowning in stress, you come back stronger, steadier, and ready to move forward.”
+One positive action — whether it’s food, movement, or just taking a breath — gives your brain a reset.”

 The Minions perked up, brainstorming instantly.